 WisDOT, in coordination with the WDNR, has identified wetland sites that will be affected by the proposed alternatives.
 Through detailed mapping, these wetlands were evaluated during this environmental review.
-Specific wetland minimization efforts are noted on the WIS 23 wetland type and alignment maps provided in Section 4.7, Figures 4.7 C-1.2 to 4.7 C-1.6 and Figures 4.7 C-1.7 to 4.7 C-1.18.
+Specific wetland minimization efforts are noted on the WIS 23 wetland type and alignment maps provided in Section 4.7.
 Areas where design modifications minimized wetlands impacts include: